Racial diversity dispute spurs shakeup at House Democratic campaign arm

 “Today has been a sobering day filled with tough conversations that too often we avoid, but I can say confidently that we are taking the first steps toward putting the DCCC back on path to protect and expand our majority, with a staff that truly reflects the diversity of our Democratic caucus and our party,” Bustos, who is white, said in a statement.

-Allison Jaslow, an Iraq war combat veteran and long-time Bustos ally, resigned as DCCC executive director on Monday.
+Allison Jaslow, an Iraq war veteran and long-time Bustos ally, resigned as DCCC executive director on Monday.
 Five other senior staffers also left, including communications director Jared Smith, another long-time Bustos aide.

 Bustos, who represents an Illinois congressional district won by Republican President Donald Trump in 2016, said she would be “owning my mistakes and learning from them,” pledging to work “tirelessly to ensure that our staff is truly inclusive.”

-An interim executive director, Jacqueline Newman, will now lead the search for a permanent replacement in that job.
+Jacqueline Newman, who is Cuban-American, was named interim executive director and will lead the search for a permanent replacement in that job.
 Race has become a divisive issue not only with Trump’s attacks on ethnic and racial minority Democrats but also within the Democratic Party as numerous candidates compete to challenge Trump in the 2020 election.

 The DCCC has been consistently out-raising its Republican counterpart, and in May hit a record-breaking fundraising number for that month in a presidential cycle off-year at $8.85 million.
 In addition, several Republicans have announced in recent weeks that they are retiring from the House.
 Democrats are defending 41 House seats they took from Republicans in 2018.